prouser003/testing-task/ADDITIONAL.md

 + for images used regular img instead of 'next/image' because of domains issue
 + better to make css variables for reuse of colors etc
 + at the moment algolia searches by default prop
++ a lot of things can be made for SEO (meta tags, static pages if there are not too much news)
++ see issue with custom fonts

 #### Things are not done because need additional info:
 + No vertical cards in header